keum2666/huss-hackathon-project-namgilmap/README.md

-# Namgilmap
+ # HUSS Hackathon Project: Namgilmap

-  Namgilmap is a prototype web app for recording and sharing digital financial asset information after death.
+  Namgilmap is a HUSS Hackathon project that proposes a digital financial asset will-recording service.

-  It is not a legal will replacement.
-Instead, it helps users record where their digital financial assets and online accounts exist, how they want each asset to be handled, and what information can be shared with designated recipients after official death verification.
+  It is designed to help users record where their digital financial assets and online accounts exist, how they want each asset to be handled after death, and what information can be shared with designated recipients after official death verification.

+  This service is not a legal will replacement.
+It is a prototype for recording and guiding digital financial asset information in a safe and limited way.

   ## Key Features